What Tools Do I Need?

 The idea behind this worksheet is to assist you in working your way through the bike and make you consider the specific tools you might need.
 These should be the tools that are bicycle specific, and beyond those included in the “Essential Tools” listed on the back of the worksheet.

 There are many permutations on how bicycles are spec’d.
 It often means you as the bike owner will need to look at your bike and research the specialty tools required.
 As you consider these tools, also consider your level of skill and your comfort level on any given repair.
-For example, your “Essential Tools” will allow you to make basic adjustments on a hydraulic disc brake, but for bleeding you will need the manufacturer’s bleed kit.
+For example, your “Essential Tools” will allow you to make basic adjustments on a hydraulic disc brake, but for bleeding you will need a bleed kit.
 If you are not comfortable bleeding or if it doesn’t make sense for you, use a local bicycle retailer to provide this service, and do not record this specialty tool.

-AXLE TYPE: Here you might record axle type, such as Thru, Quick Release, or Solid axle.
+AXLE TYPE: Here you might record axle type, such as thru, quick release, or solid axle.
 Even front thru hubs come in three standards.
 Record any specific tools beyond a normal hex key.
 It might also be good to note the frames spacing, 142x12 etc.

 SPOKE NIPPLE SIZING: There are many different sized spoke wrenches possible.
 The size of spoke does not determine the size of the spoke wrench.
 Measure across the square nipple wrench flats.
 For round splined shaped nipples, measure the outside diameter and count the number of splines.
+See our article on Spoke Wrench Selection for more information.

 TIRE SIZING: Record the tire size, such as 29x2.1, or 700c x 32.